WICG/file-system-access/EXPLAINER.md

 // Get a subdirectory.
 const subdir = await dir_ref.getDirectory('bla', {createIfNotExists: true});

-// And you can possibly do stuff like move and/or copy files arount. await file_ref.copyTo(dir_ref, 'new_name', {overwrite: true});
+// And you can possibly do stuff like move and/or copy files around. await file_ref.copyTo(dir_ref, 'new_name', {overwrite: true});

 // You can also navigate the file system: